zilkey/auto_tagger/README.md

     cap staging deploy -Shead=true      # => sets branch to master cap staging deploy -Stag=staging/01 # => sets branch to staging/01

-## Known Issues

-  * DOES NOT work with capistrano ext multi-stage
-  * It will accept invalid tag names (if you specify a tag name with a space, it will blow up when you try to create the tag)

-## Things that might be useful

-  * Make it assume current\_stage is the first stage, if only one stage is given in cap task (so auto-tagging still works with single-stage deployments)
-  * Default to "production" if no stages are given??
-That would make it easier
-  * Make it possible to define a different remote other than "origin"
-  * Make it possible to define a different default branch other than "master"
-  * Make it work with either cap-ext multistage or single-file deploy.rb files
-  * Make it possible to provide your own tag naming convention (like the PaperClip string interpolation), instead of relying on <prefix>/<timestamp>

 ## Links